rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 container_name: "mqtt"
 ```

 Sending IoT data to your backend server so as it can be processed and used by other services is a frequent chore for developers.
 Using Message Queue might be one of the solutions.
 RabbitMQ is a hybrid message queueing broker.
 It is hybrid in the sense that it supports many protocols such as AMQP, MQTT, and WebSockets.
 AMQP (Advanced Message Queueing Protocol) is a message-oriented middleware application layer protocol that is accessible to everybody.
 Message orientation, queuing, routing, dependability, and security are all characteristics of AMQP.
 MQTT (Message Queue Telemetry Transport) is a protocol for connecting to faraway sites with a minimal code footprint or low network capacity.
 AMQP is designed with more advanced features and has more overhead than MQTT.
-But in real world application development we may need AMQP like reliable message queue and also has lightweight devices to work with.
+But in real-world application development, we may need AMQP like reliable message queue and also has lightweight devices to work with.
 Here is the point where RabbitMQ comes in.
 RabbitMQ has the flexibility to use both protocol AMQP & MQTT together.

 ### 2. InfluxDB